lethosor/TBA-uploader/README.md

 button is only available when "qualification" is selected.

-If you forget to fetch a match before the next match starts, avoid clicking "fetch new match(es)" before scores for the next match have been posted.
-After scores for the next match have been posted, any un-uploaded matches will be fetched when you click "fetch matches".
+If you forget to fetch a match before the next match starts, avoid clicking "fetch new match(es)" before the current match has ended and its scores have been posted.
+After posting scores from FMS, any un-uploaded matches will be fetched when you click "fetch matches".

 ### Awards

 This tab is only visible when an event is selected.
 Each award can have an associated team, person, or both.

+Winners and finalists can be filled in automatically by clicking "Auto-detect winners/finalists" after the last finals match is uploaded.
+Note that this requires a read API key to be set in the "event setup" tab.

 The "duplicate award" button will create a new award with the same name as the chosen award.
 The "upload awards" button will overwrite all awards online for